TeamBaseHQ/backend/README.md

 #### User Created Teams
 - A User (creator) has many Team
 - A Team belongs to a User (creator)

+### Team Members
+- A Team belongs to many User
+- A User belongs to many Team

 #### Team Channels
 - A Team has many Channel